cfromknecht/GRing/README.md

 GRing
 =====
-GRing is a lightweight, efficient implementation of G-Trapdoors on polynomials under the Ring-LWE assumption.
+GRing is a lightweight, efficient implementation of G-Trapdoors under the Ring-LWE assumption.
 It includes operations for arithmetic, memory management, and trapdoor operations.
-The current demo shows how one can use GRing to accomplish a simple IBE scheme.
+The library provides implementations for both Identity-Based Encryption and Attribute-Based Encryption that leverage these cryptographic primitives.

 Setup
 -----